Solutions

 Conclusion

 In 2024, the private capital and alternatives market underwent transformative changes, reflecting both the resilience and adaptability of the industry.
-From surges in capital-raising activities to the evolution of venture capital and private equity strategies, the sector responded to global economic pressures and opportunities.
-Here we delve into the ten major themes that defined the year, providing a detailed account of the shifts and trends that have shaped the industry.
+From surges in capital-raising activities to evolving private equity and venture capital strategies, the sector responded to global economic pressures and opportunities.

 1. Surge in Capital-Raising Activities

-Capital-raising activities in 2024 saw a remarkable surge, particularly in sectors such as technology, digital infrastructure, energy, and real estate.
+Capital-raising activities in 2024 saw a remarkable surge, particularly in technology, digital infrastructure, energy, and real estate.
 This growth was driven by investor appetite for innovation and companies with robust growth trajectories.
-For example, the Australian equity capital markets raised $32.3 billion, marking a 23% increase compared to 2023.
-While still below the decade-long average, this uptick highlights renewed confidence in capital markets after years of pandemic-induced volatility.

 2. Expansion of Private Equity and Venture Capital